KSP-RO/RealismOverhaul/RealismOverhaul/Readme_RO.txt

 This is a set of ModuleManager tweaks and part rescales for a 100% human-scale KSP.

 Requires:
-Real Solar System
+Module Manager by sarbian, swamp_ig, and ialdabaoth - INCLUDED (v2.2.0) Real Solar System by NathanKell (v7.0)
-Real Fuels
+Real Fuels by NathanKell (v7.1)
-Procedural Parts
-Deadly Reentry
+Deadly Reentry Continued by NathanKell (v5.2)
-Ferram Aerospace Research by ferram4
+Ferram Aerospace Research by ferram4 (v0.14.1.1)
-RealChutes by stupid_chris
+RealChutes by stupid_chris. (v1.2.2.2) NOTE: DO NOT install the MM files that are included.
-Engine Ignitor by HoneyFox.
-NOTE: DO NOT extract the included zips of config files; if you already extracted the config files, delete them.
+Engine Ignitor by HoneyFox. (v3.2) NOTE: DO NOT extract the included zips of config files; if you already extracted the config files, delete them.
-ModuleRCSFX by ialdabaoth
-Advanced Jet Engine by camlost
+Advanced Jet Engine by camlost (v1.4) (NOT UPDATED YET to KSP 0.24.*)
-Engine Thrust Controller by HoneyFox.
-NOTE: DELETE the cfg that comes with it.
+Engine Thrust Controller by HoneyFox. (v2) (FUNCTIONALITY BEING INTEGRATED INTO RealFuels SOON) NOTE: DELETE the cfg that comes with it.
-KM_Gimbal by dtobi.
-If you already have Space Shuttle Engines, you have this.
-Otherwise you need it.

 Best with:
-TweakScale
+TweakScale by Biotronic (v1.32)
-RemoteTech 2
-Procedural Fairings
-TAC Life Support
+TAC Life Support by TaranisElsu (v0.9 PRE-RELEASE #3) CrossFeedEnabler by NathanKell (v2.2)
+Toolbar by blizzy78 (v1.7.5)
-ModuleFixer
+ModuleFixer by arsenic87
+PartCatalog by BlackNecro (v3.0RC5)
+TextureReplacer by Shaw (v1.6.1)
+MechJeb by many (v2.3.1)
+Kerbal Joint Reinforcement (v2.4.3)

 Optional:
 Medieval Nerd's Realistic Tech Progression Lite tech tree (note: requires RftSEngines)

-Supported parts packs: (With some packs not all parts are supported at this time, but will be in the future.
-Suggestions/help welcome)
-AIES
-KW Rocketry
+Mods/Part Packs:
+KW Rocketry by Winston & Kickasskyle (v2.6c) (FULL SUPPORT) Procedural Parts by swamp_ig (v0.9.16) (FULL SUPPORT) Procedural Fairings by e-dog (v3.08) (FULL SUPPORT) RemoteTech 2 by Remote Technologies Group (v1.4) (FULL SUPPORT) (???COMPATIBILITY WITH KSP 0.24.* ???)

+Procedural Dynamics - Procedural Wing by DYJ (v0.8) (WIP) AIES by carmics (v1.5.1) (WIP)
-NovaPunch
+NovaPunch by Tiberion (v2.05) (WIP)
-KOSMOS Spacecraft Design Bureau
+KOSMOS Spacecraft Design Bureau by Normak (4.7) (WIP) RLA (WIP)
-RLA
-ALCOR
+ALCOR by (WIP)
-B9
+B9 (WIP)
-Fustek Station Parts
+Fustek Station Parts (WIP)
-Sum Dum Heavy Industries - Service Module System
-Near Future Power Pack
-PorkWorks Inflatable Habs
+Near Future Technologies by Nertea (v2.*) (WIP) PorkWorks Inflatable Habs by Porkjet (WIP)
-FASA v4.92
+FASA by Frizzank (v4.97) (WIP)
-Bobcat Soviet Engines
+Bobcat Soviet Engines (WIP)
-World Space by Lovad
+World Space by Lovad (WIP)
-KerbX
+KerbX by Borklund (WIP)
-LazTek SpaceX
+LazTek SpaceX by LazurusLuan (WIP)
-Taurus HCV
+Taurus HCV by jnrobinson (v1.2.1) (WIP)
-Aerojet Kerbodyne
+Aerojet Kerbodyne (WIP)
-OLDD Apollo/Saturn
+OLDD Apollo/Saturn (WIP)
-Rocketdyne F-1
+Rocketdyne F-1 (WIP)
-Universal Storage
+Universal Storage by PaulKingtiger (v0.752) (WIP)

 Coming Soon:
-Lionhead ESA, Rovers, Landers, Probes, Solar Panels
+Sum Dum Heavy Industries - Service Module System by sumghai (v2.0) (NOT SUPPORTED YET WILL BE SOON) Lionhead ESA, Rovers, Landers, Probes, Solar Panels by Component Space Shuttle maintained by Dragon01
+USI Kolonization Systems (MKS/OKS) by RoverDude Spaceplane Plus by Porkjet
+Kethane by Majiir
+SCANsat by technogeeky
+SkyLab by raidernick
+International Space Station

+REMOVED
+ModuleRCSFX by ialdabaoth

 Engine Support:
-Realism Overhaul comes with the RealEngines set of engine patches.
+Realism Overhaul comes with the RealEngines set of engine patches (originally by SFJackBauer).
 It gives engines the stats of real-world engines that look similar, like NovaPunch K2-X -> J-2.
-However, it also supports NathanKell's Reaching for the Stars pack, which gives engines "realistic" stats informed by real-world engines without being clones.
-Note that in either case you need KM_Gimbal for gimbals to work.
+However, it also supports NathanKell's Reaching for the Stars pack, which gives engines "realistic" stats with a real-world flavor without being clones.
+This is required when using Realistic Tech Progression Lite (RPL).
-RftS Pack can be downloaded from the fourth post here: http://forum.kerbalspaceprogram.com/threads/57833.
+The RftS Pack can be downloaded from the fourth post here: http://forum.kerbalspaceprogram.com/threads/57833.

 Changes:
 *New size system: 0.5m, 1m, 1.25m, 1.5m, 2m, 2.5m, 3m, 3.5m, 3.75m, 4m, 5m, 6m, 7m, 8m, 9m, 10m
-*Tweakscale support added for stock parts and generic part packs to support the new size system.
-*Realistic battery and solar panel numbers, and usage for RT2 antennae.
+*Rescales via TweakScale of stock and generic part packs to support the new size system *Realistic battery and solar panel numbers, and usage for RT2 antennae.
 1EC/s = 1kW.
 Solar panels don't produce much, but they're light.
-*RTGs are now modeled after real RTGs.
+*RTGs are now modeled after real RTGs
-*DRE Heatshields support RSS, new heatshields added *Masses tweaked
+*DRE Heat shields now support RSS, with new heat shields added based on new size system *Masses tweaked
 *Realistic use of Reaction Wheels - very few parts have them, and those that do their forces are limited and RCS would be a good thing.

 Changelog:

+v6.0 ALPHA 6 \/
+**UPDATE to KSP 0.24.* (Work In Progress folks, PLEASE report bugs, and be forgiving)
+* Now using stock gimbal module - KM_Gimbal no longer required, but optional, and can be used on some parts for more realistic operation
+* Now using stock RCS module - Squad made some good welcome realistic changes
+* More RealEngine support added, WAY more to come!!!

+v6.0 ALPHA 5 \/
+***NOT ready for KSP 0.24 (this update contains a warning of that).
+*Fixed MOL issues
+*Added LazTek Docking Port back
+*RCS pod updates
+*TACLS updates
+*Universal Storage updates
+*KOSMOS updates

 v6.0 ALPHA 4 \/
 *Fixed some depreciated parts
 *Porkworks Habitat Pack rework